 If the particle size is more than then it's a coarser-grained system.

 The properties of initial molecules are changed due to the intermolecular and chemical interaction of particles in real solutions.
-In ideal solutions there is practically no interaction between the particles, and the solute retains its properties.
-The ideal solutions at any concentrations are those solutions the components of which are very similar in physical and chemical properties and the formation of which is not accompanied by a change in volume and the release or absorption of heat.
+In ideal solutions, there is practically no interaction between the particles, and the solute retains its properties.
+The ideal solutions at any concentration are those solutions, the components of which are very similar in physical and chemical properties and the formation of which is not accompanied by a change in volume and the release or absorption of heat.

-In 1887, French chemist François-Marie Raoult studied crystalisation temperature decrease and steam pressure decrease of solvent when introduced to solute and discovered a series of laws known as Raoult's laws.
-These are quantitative patterns, describing colligative, i.e. depending on the concentration but not on the nature of the solute, properties of the solutions.
+In 1887, French chemist François-Marie Raoult studied crystallization temperature decrease and steam pressure decrease of a solvent when introduced to solute and discovered a series of laws known as Raoult's laws.
+These are quantitative patterns, describing colligative, i.e., depending on the concentration but not on the solute's nature, properties of the solutions.
 These laws and describe the behavior of ideal solutions.

-The relative decrease in partial vapor pressure of the solvent (A) above the solution does not depend on the nature of the solute and is equal to its mole fraction in the solution.
+The relative decrease in partial vapor pressure of the solvent (A) above the solution does not depend on the solute's nature and is equal to its mole fraction in the solution.